Security & Ethics - how does CoLoop remain secure

 - Language models are primarily trained using Next Token Prediction which basically means predicting which sub-word comes next in a sentence e.g. “The cat sat on the …”

-- If the underlying data it was trained on contained many references to a pieces of personally identifiable information e.g. Somebody’s name “John Doe”;
+- If the underlying data it was trained on contained many references to a piece of personally identifiable information e.g. Somebody’s name “John Doe”;

 - When prompted with “John” it would become more likely to predict “Doe” as the next word.